Battle of Breadfield: Hungarian and Ottoman armies

 Kinizsi's army consisted of Hungarian, Szekler, Serbian, Transylvanian Saxon forces, and some Vlach volunteers.
 The latter were commanded by Basarab Laiotă "cel Bătrân", lit. "the Elder", quondam ruler of Wallachia and archrival to Basarab "cel Tânăr", lit. "the Younger".
 Accordingly, the younger Basarab insisted on equality with the older, with only one being tenable to the Wallachian throne.
 The combined Christian forces totalled approximated 12,000 to 15,000 men.
-In the judgement of some, Poles, Moldavians, Russians, Lithuanians, Germans, and Bohemians were privy in part to the battle, but this is rather difficult to substantiate.
+In the judgement of some, Poles, Moldavians, Ruthenians, Lithuanians, Germans, and Bohemians were privy in part to the battle, but this is rather difficult to substantiate.

 Battle

 On 9 October the Turkish army entered Hungary and began raiding.
 Báthory waited until the Turks got exhausted in marching and raiding, and once the Ottomans had collected too much loot to move fast enough, he attacked them on 13 October.

 Both armies were composed of three columns.
 The right flank of the Hungarian army was led by Kinizsi, the left was the Serbian light cavalry under Vuk Grgurević and Demetrius Jakšić with the Saxons and Báthory's forces in the center.
 On the Ottoman side, Koca Bey took the left flank, Isa Bey the center, and Malkoch Oglu the right flank.